KaseyMCastello/WhaleMoanDetectorRealTime/README.md

 ## Overview

-This repository contains all of the necessary code to train, test, and run inference using WhaleMoanDetector, a fine-tuned faster-rCNN model for blue and fin whale calls, on wav files. (although the wav files are not uploaded)
+The WhaleMoanDetector repository contains Python code required to train, test, and run inference using WhaleMoanDetector, a fine-tuned faster-rCNN model for blue and fin whale calls, on audio files.
+A tutorial detailing the functions needed to deploy the trained model is included below.

 ![spectrogram](https://github.com/m1alksne/WhaleMoanDetector/blob/main/figures/all_example.JPG)
 WhaleMoanDetector is trained to identify blue whale A, B, and D calls, and fin whale 20 Hz and 40 Hz calls in 60 second windows.

-If you would like to retrain the model, you need access to the required wav files.
-The annotations are uploaded here.

 ## WhaleMoanDetector Directory Structure: